 Bahrain, Egypt, Saudi Arabia and United Arab Emirates v.
 Qatar (Appeal Relating to the Jurisdiction of the ICAO Council under Article 84 of the Convention on International Civil Aviation) before the International Court of Justice.

 R v.
-Colonel Kumar Lama EWCA Crim 1729 – Defended Colonel Lama being tried under universal jurisdiction in the UK and appeared before the Court of Appeal in London.
-The Defendant was acquitted of the charges.
+Colonel Kumar Lama EWCA Crim 1729 – I was a member of the legal team that defended Colonel Lama being tried under universal jurisdiction in the UK.

 Nepal Electricity Authority (NEA) v.
 Impregilo SPA – Represented the NEA on an investment and construction dispute.